-Several data access policies are possible: FIFO order, arbitrary selection, priority mechanism.
+• Several data access policies are possible: FIFO order, arbitrary selection, highest priority.

-- Sending data to a saturated message queue can either discard the new message, block the sender, block the sender during a bounded amount of time, ... - When a task is blocked waiting for data from an empty queue, a maximum suspension delay (i.e., a timeout) can be specified. - The maximum capacity of a queue can be reduced to zero (rendez-vous synchronization).
+- Sending data to a saturated message queue can either discard the new message, block the sender, block the sender during a bounded amount of time, ... - When a task is blocked waiting for data from an empty queue, a timeout (i.e., a maximum suspension delay) can be specified. - The maximum capacity of a queue can be reduced to zero (rendez-vous synchronization). - Queues of capacity one are sometimes called mailboxes.